Immune Thrombocytopenic Purpura (ITP)Symptoms, Doctors, Treatments, Advances & More

 Immune thrombocytopenia and other autoimmune disorders can run in families, but the inheritance pattern is usually unknown.
 People with a first-degree relative (such as a parent or sibling) with immune thrombocytopenia likely have an increased risk of developing the disorder themselves.

-James Bussel is a Pediatric Hematologist Oncology specialist and a Pediatrics provider in New York, New York.
-Dr. Bussel and is rated as an Elite provider by MediFind in the treatment of Immune Thrombocytopenic Purpura (ITP).
-His top areas of expertise are Immune Thrombocytopenic Purpura (ITP), Blood Clots, Anemia, Hemolysis, and Splenectomy.
+Cindy Neunert is a Pediatrics provider practicing medicine in New York, New York.
+Dr. Neunert is rated as an Elite provider by MediFind in the treatment of Immune Thrombocytopenic Purpura (ITP).
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Immune Thrombocytopenic Purpura (ITP), Blood Clots, Sickle Cell Disease, Multisystem Inflammatory Syndrome in Children (MIS-C), and Splenectomy.
+Dr. Neunert is board certified in Pediatrics and Pediatric Hematology-Oncology.
+Dr. Neunert is currently accepting new patients.

 Published Date: June 01, 2017